-The Board and management have demonstrated great tenacity and resilience with all the challenges confronted.
-Thank you to Board members Gay Wallace (Deputy Chair); Fiona Hele (Audit & Risk Committee Chair); Joanne Denley; Jim Kouts; Denise von Wald; Dr Andrew MacDonald; Shaun Allan; and management led by Chief Executive Officer Anthony Kirchner and his executive team of Marie Hannaford, Simon Burgess, Phil King, Coralie Cheney and Simon Hockridge.
-Venue Staff have ensured that the business is positioned perfectly to recover when the opportunities present, and I thank them for their ongoing commitment and endeavour.
+I commend the outstanding contributions of AVM Board members Fiona Hele (Audit & Risk Committee Chair); Joanne Denley; Jim Kouts; Denise von Wald; Dr Andrew MacDonald; Shaun Allan; and management led by Chief Executive Officer Anthony Kirchner and his executive team of Marie Hannaford, Simon Burgess (departed March 2022), Phil King, Coralie Cheney and Simon Hockridge.
+For AVM to be in a sound financial position and able to rebound from COVID-19 in the manner it has speaks volumes for the sound governance provided by the Board, and the expertise of management.